Reclaiming British Identity in troubled times

 I think deportation as a solution misses the point.

 The reason migrants and their descendants are here in Britain in the first place is because British people have always been interacting with other cultures, going right back to the days of the empire.
 At its height, Great Britain wasn't just the British isles but that and all of its colonies too.
 In a sense, Britain was a global nation.
 British culture is one that has for a long time been open to being influenced by world cultures.
 And it's within this context that Britain has welcomed immigrants onto its shores.
-It's why Brits often proudly proclaim that it's one of those most "tolerant" countries in the world.
+It's why Brits often proudly proclaim that it's one of the most "tolerant" countries in the world.

-As a result the Britain of today is a much more ethnically diverse country than at any other time in its history.
+As a result Britain today is a much more ethnically diverse country than at any other time in its history.
 Projecting forward from this baseline, a successfully tolerant Britain of the future must be one which is able to continue to welcome people of different backgrounds and merge them into the general British cultural fold such that they become British and take pride in their British identity and culture.

 For this to happen there has to be a unifying cultural narrative that ties people together.
 And since we're all living in Britain it makes sense for that narrative to be British in flavour.

-At the moment British culture is mostly implicitly defined through how people communicate and interact with each other, how public institutions and systems operate, as well as the type of media content that gets broadcasted.
+At the moment British culture is mostly implicitly defined through how people communicate and interact with each other, how public institutions and systems operate, as well as the type of media content that gets broadcast.

 This last point - about broadcast media - is important.
 The rise of high-speed internet and social media platforms has led to a globalization of culture.
 This has resulted in a massive influence from American culture - thanks to a common language - on British minds.
 Youngsters in particular are much more likely to have watched the latest Tiktok video from an American influencer than the latest episode of Have I Got News for You.

-Culture has become Americanized.
+Culture has become increasingly Americanized.
 Grime and Drill rap music are modelled on American rap music, with the same glorification of the gangster lifestyle and identity.
 Critical Race Theory concepts are now as prevalent in British public society as they are in America.

 Combined with the rise of Islamo-fascism and arrival of mass numbers of migrants with retrograde cultural values, traditional British culture is being crowded out.
 The resulting degeneracy is eroding the polite and high-trust society we are used to having.
 This needs fixing asap.